arieldeveloper/Appointment-system/README.md

 A booking system that allows users to book appointments through a calendar.

-Created using Node, React and MongoDB, styled using Styled Components
+Created using Node, Express, React and MongoDB, styled using Styled Components

 ## Run Instructions